Diplomatic tag as countries find new ways of standing up to China

 Carter's urging of greater regional efforts, particularly from China, to create his "principled security network" was underpinned by warnings that China risked isolating itself by its actions "on the seas, in cyberspace, and in the region's airspace".

-Many militiaries in the region, he said, were working closer together, both among themselves and with the United Sates.
+Many militaries in the region, he said, were working closer together, both among themselves and with the United Sates.

 GREAT WALL OF ISOLATION